Codaks-py/Codaks-py/README.md

 # 👋 Hi, I'm Codaks-py

 Welcome to my GitHub!
-I'm a data-driven developer, passionate about building intelligent systems that turn raw data into smart predictions.
-Whether it's health analytics or academic performance modeling, I love crafting clean pipelines and deploying models that work.
+I'm a data-driven developer, passionate about building intelligent systems that turn raw data into smart predictions.I love crafting clean pipelines and deploying models that work.

 ---